Home› Cooking› Grams of Heavy Cream to Milliliters

 Why a cup of heavy cream doesn't always weigh the same

 Volume measurements are forgiving in some ways and brutal in others.
 A cup of heavy cream can vary by 10-20% in weight depending on how it's measured: spooned vs scooped, packed vs loose, sifted vs unsifted.
-The density figure used here matches the most common published recipe conventions, but if you're after baking precision, weighing on a kitchen scale is more accurate than measuring by volume.
+The density figure used here (1.005 g/mL) matches the most common published recipe conventions, but if you're after baking precision, weighing on a kitchen scale is more accurate than measuring by volume.